 Our Board of Directors and Advisory Board are involved and committed community leaders who are passionate about the conservation and preservation of California's heartland.
-Read their biographies and discover the depth of skill and vision that govern SRT.
+Click on a Board member to read their biography and discover the depth of skill and vision that govern SRT.

 SRT past Board Chair Mike Olmos rejoined the board after his time as Visalia's top city administrator.
 He announced his retirement in 2017 following a 16-year career with the City of Visalia in various capacities.